robert-westenberger/knowledgebase/fake-os.md

 * The overall aesthetic being strived for is similar to the 2nd screenshot on this webpage.
 * You could also draw inspiration from
  	* https://en.wikipedia.org/wiki/Super_Mario_World
-  * Older RPGs like final fantasy
+  * Older SNES era RPGs like final fantasy, chrono trigger, secret of mana

 ## Icons
 For icons, there is a lot of room for artistic / designer interpretation here.